On This Page

 Louvre Abu Dhabi

 Architectural marvel on Saadiyat Island where Eastern and Western art converge under a spectacular dome creating 'rain of light' effect.
 Closed Mondays.
-Entry around AED 63/$16 Book timed tickets online.
-Allow 2-3 hours.
+Standard adult entry is about $19 / AED 69 (check the official site for promos).
+Book timed tickets online.
+Allow 2–3 hours.
 The museum's collection spans 5,000 years from ancient civilizations to contemporary art.
 Best visited morning or late afternoon to avoid midday heat outside.

 Emirates Palace